Dailies & Weeklies Introduction

 Big Weapon Chest

-Big chests work the same as normal weapon chests with seeded drops that are effected by difficulty until the weapon pool is filled out.
+Big chests work the same as normal weapon chests with seeded drops that are affected by difficulty until the weapon pool is filled out.

 Any weapon chest skipped gives +25% chance to spawn a big chest, however this is a seeded variable and is dependent on version/FPS.
 This means one version may only need to skip one chest to get a big chest to spawn, while another version may need to skip four (which gives a guaranteed 100% chance).